Greek opposition says coalition must keep economic team

 However, under pressure from the EU and some of its own deputies, it eased these objections to consent to the coalition.

-Conservative leader Antonis Samaras sealed a deal on Sunday to form a coalition government with Prime Minister George Papandreou, who will step down in favour of a mutually agreed candidate.
+Conservative leader Antonis Samaras sealed a deal on Sunday to form a coalition government with Prime Minister George Papandreou, who will step down in favor of a mutually agreed candidate.

-Former ECB vice-president Lucas Papademos, who flew to Athens on Monday, was tipped as a favourite but New Democracy sources said the deal was not done yet.
+Former ECB vice-president Lucas Papademos, who flew to Athens on Monday, was tipped as a favorite but New Democracy sources said the deal was not done yet.

 LIFTING OBJECTIONS